tsnorri/panvc3/README.md

 The founder sequences may be generated with [vcf2multialign](https://github.com/tsnorri/vcf2multialign).

+## Testing

+A simple workflow and test data are provided in the [test-workflow](test-workflow) subdirectory.
+The workflow downloads PanVC 3 automatically from [Anaconda](https://anaconda.org).

 ## Contents

 - [index_msa](index-msa) builds a co-ordinate transformation data structure from a multiple sequence alignment, as well as the sequences as unaligned FASTA to be used as input for a read aligner.